jmmut/code-map/README.md

 If you cloned the repo, you can install the binary in your PATH with `cargo install --path .`, and then you can do `code-map` from anywhere.
 Run `code-map --help` for the available options.

+### Searching

+You can search for a file by typing a substring in the search box.
+Click on the box of press 'f' to start searching.
+The search is case-insensitive and fuzzy, so you can type `config man` to find `ConfigurationManager`.

 ## Metrics

 You can choose different metrics to plot.
 Each metric assigns a number to each node in a tree.
 The tree, nodes and metrics can be computed from different sources, but the most common use case is to compute them from a directory tree, where each node is a directory or a file.